tkhq/qos/docs/GUIDE.md

 ### 6.4 Member 2: Re-encrypt Share

 **What this does**: Member 2 independently performs the same re-encryption process.
-They decrypt their personal-key-encrypted share, verify attestation, and re-encrypt to the ephemeral key.
+They decrypt their personal-key-encrypted share, verify setup attestation, and re-encrypt to the setup ephemeral key.
 This is the second of K=2 required shares.
 ```bash
 qos_client proxy-re-encrypt-share \
   --share-path member2-dir/member2.share \